Importing paintball markers to Australia

 When you import paintball ammunition with the firearms, you can list the ammunition on the same import document as the firearms.

-Gravity fed hoppers are not considered firearm magazines and therefore do not require permission to import.
-Traditional firearm-style paintball magazines require permission to import from the police firearms or weapons registry in their state or territory, or from the Attorney-General's Department.
+firearm-style paintball magazines need permission to import from the police firearms or weapons registry in their state or territory, or from the Department of Home Affairs.